-1. Educational theory A. Affective domain issues impact student learning as guides effective PAL much as those in the cognitive domain.
-B. Self-regulated learning behaviors are critical for learning activities. students so they adapt their learning activities to meet the specific requirements of the academic task.
-C. Educational theories make sense and organize the wide variety of PAL learning activities necessary to attain academic achievement and mastery learning.
+- 1. Educational theory guides effective PAL learning activities. - A. Affective domain issues impact student learning as much as those in the cognitive domain. - B. Self-regulated learning behaviors are critical for students so they adapt their learning activities to meet the specific requirements of the academic task. - C. Educational theories make sense and organize the wide variety of PAL learning activities necessary to attain academic achievement and mastery learning.